Skip to main content

 Assessment criteria, fail (0)

-The student has not successfully completed the course exam and mandatory assignments (revision assignments and electronic presentation).
+The student has not successfully attended the lecures, completed the course exam and done mandatory weekly assignments.

 Assessment criteria, satisfactory (1-2)

-Number 1 requires approximately half of the course exam points in each exam area (Word, Excel and Matlab).
+Number 1 requires approximately half of the course exam points in each exam area (Word and Excel).
 Other grades are determined on a linear scale.

 Attendance and homework scores are taken into account in the evaluation.